Two-dimensional multi-target detection: an autocorrelation analysis approach: Numerical experiments

 Recall that the first stages of Algorithm~\ref{alg:image_recovery} consist of successfully estimating the density~$\gamma$.
 In particular, we observed that a successful estimation of~$\gamma$ is possible even with an inaccurate~PSF and TSF.
-To demonstrate it, we present in Figure~\ref{fig:gamma_experiment} an example of estimation of the density~$\gamma$ from a noisy measurement with true density~\mbox{$\gamma^* = 0.1$}.
-The measurement's size is~\rev{\mbox{$N = 25000 \text{ pixels}$}}, with~\mbox{$\text{SNR} = 0.5$}. \rev{The target images in the measurement are of radius~\mbox{$n = 2.5 \text{ pixels}$}, and are expanded using their first~10~\mbox{Fourier-Bessel} coefficients}.
+To demonstrate it, we present in Figure~\ref{fig:gamma_experiment_009} an example of estimation of the density~$\gamma$ from a noisy measurement with true density~\mbox{$\gamma^* = 0.1$}\comm{, and an initial guess of~$\gamma' = 0.09$}.
+The measurement's size is~{\mbox{$N = 25000 \text{ pixels}$}}, with~\mbox{$\text{SNR} = 0.5$}. {The target images in the measurement are of radius~\mbox{$n = 2 \text{ pixels}$}, and are expanded using their first~10~\mbox{Fourier-Bessel} coefficients}.
 We report the estimated~$\gamma$ through the iterations of the optimization procedure, for three different cases.
-In the first case, we assume that the PSF and TSF are known, and estimate~$\gamma^*$ accurately up to an error of~$0.0048$.
+In the first case, we assume that the PSF and TSF are known, and estimate~$\gamma^*$ accurately up to an error of~$0.0016$.
 Of course, in practice those functions are unknown.
-Next, we synthesize a measurement assuming~\mbox{$\gamma_{\text{init}} = 0.09$}~($10\%$ off the true value), and use the synthesized PSF and TSF \rev{in the optimization, while they} remain fixed along the iterations.
-Remarkably, the estimation of~$\gamma$ in this case is successful as well, with an estimation error of~$0.0091$.
-Finally, we try to estimate the density assuming the measurement is \mbox{well-separated}, without success; the attained recovery error is~$0.036$. \re{The last result} indicates that \rev{the terms in~(\ref{eq:2nd-order-asd}), (\ref{eq:3rd-order-asd}) that encapsulate the contribution of neighboring images are crucial for the success of the recovery procedure, and cannot be ignored.}
+Next, we \comm{simulate the locations of the target images \comm{assuming}~$\gamma' = 0.09$,} and use the approximated PSF and TSF {in the optimization, while they} remain fixed along the iterations.
+Remarkably, the estimation of~$\gamma$ in this case is successful as well, with an estimation error of~$0.0036$.
+Finally, we try to estimate the density assuming the measurement is \mbox{well-separated}, without success; the attained recovery error is~$0.041$. {The last result} indicates that {the terms in~(\ref{eq:2nd-order-asd}), (\ref{eq:3rd-order-asd}) that encapsulate the contribution of neighboring images are crucial for the success of the recovery procedure, and cannot be ignored.}

+\comm{ We repeated the same experiment with an initial guess of~\mbox{$\gamma' = 0.01$}, far from the ground truth; the results are presented in Figure~\ref{fig:gamma_experiment_001}.
+For this case, two repetitions of stages~\ref{stg:2} and~\ref{stg:3} of Algorithm~\ref{alg:image_recovery} were required, and we report a recovery error of~$0.0013$.
+As in the previous experiment, for the case of known PSF and TSF, the recovery error is~$0.0016$, and the recovery error when we assume that the measurement is well-separated is~$0.041$, which re-emphasizes the significance of the separation functions~$\xi$ and~$\zeta$ in the arbitrary spacing distribution case.
+This experiment indicates that our algorithmic scheme succeeds even without a good approximation of~$\gamma$. }